![]() |

 e) Quarterly Reports Required.
 All certified businesses shall submit quarterly reports describing the progress made toward the creation of 750 or more full-time or full-time equivalent jobs, and the investment of $100 million in qualified property at the High Impact Service Facility.

-f) Additional Exemption Period.
-At the expiration of this initial 10-year period, certified businesses may apply to the Department for a renewal of the exemption for an additional 10-year time period.
-The Department shall grant an exemption to a certified business for an additional 10-year period provided that at the time of application for renewal:
+f) Additional Exemption Periods.
+At the expiration of this initial 10-year period, certified businesses may apply to the Department for renewals of the exemption for additional 5-year time periods.
+Any previously certified business that had its exemption expire for the sole reason that it could not seek an additional renewal under the previous version of this Section may apply to the Department for a renewal, and the Department may grant an exemption to the business and make that exemption retroactively effective as of the date of its previous expiration.
+The Department shall grant an exemption to a certified business for an additional 5-year period provided that, at the time of application for renewal:

 1) Minimum Jobs Created.
 The business has created a minimum of 750 or more full-time or full-time equivalent jobs at a High Impact Service Facility in Illinois.